Licensing - Land valuers

 Category 3: If you are applying for a licence having held a licence within the past five years, please attach a copy of your previous licence.

-You must provide an ORIGINAL Australian police check not more than three months old.
+You must provide an Australian police check in your full legal name that is less than three (3) months old.

 To obtain a police certificate in other States or Territories, please contact the relevant agency listed below:

 If you are registered or licensed as a land valuer elsewhere in Australia or New Zealand, and want to be registered in Western Australia, you can find out more information about having your licence recognised in WA.

 Renewing a land valuers licence